jpcurrier/jquery-scroll-snap/README.md

 # jQuery Scroll Snap

-This jQuery plugin snaps the browser window to the top of specified elements when the user scrolls within a certain proximity of that specified element's top.
+This jQuery plugin snaps the browser window to the top of specified elements when the user scrolls within a certain proximity of specified element tops.
 Requires jQuery 1.7+.

 This plugin more-or-less mirrors the behavior of CSS Scroll Snaps (https://drafts.csswg.org/css-scroll-snap/), which are not, as of the writing of this plugin, widely supported yet: http://caniuse.com/#feat=css-snappoints